Back to All Events

 You must supply your own hiking and camping kit.

-This event is very much weather dependent due to the major river crossings and remote location.
-In the case of poor weather a back up plan will be discussed a few weeks prior to the event with group members.
+This event is very much weather dependent due to the major river crossings.
+In the place of poor weather a back up plan will be discussed a few weeks prior to the event.

 Meeting location and kit list will be received upon booking.